Analysis of branon dark matter and extra-dimensional models with AMS-02: 5. Background model and comparison with AMS-02 results

-Taking into account the expressions of this section, we have calculated the positron fraction for the $(f, M_{\rm DM})$ parameter space of parameters describing DM particles originated in brane-world scenarios, For illustrative purposes, we have considered one extra dimension in a range of masses between $200$ GeV and $100$ TeV.
-In this range of masses, branons mainly annihilate via $Z^{+} Z^{-}$ and $W^{+}W^{-}$ as seen in Fig. \ref{Fig_BR_branons}.
-These boson will then generate positrons.
-We have firstly performed our calculations for a minimal model of propagation (MIN) of an pseudo-isothermal profile and secondly, for a medium propagation (MED) of a NFW profile.
-The magnetic field taken was constant and fixed to $B=6$ $\mu$G.\\
+Hence, expressions (\ref{Positron_DM_flux}), (\ref{Positron_flux}) and (\ref{Electron_flux}) can be used to calculate the theoretical positron fraction ${\cal F}_{e^+}$ as in (\ref{positron_fraction}).
+In particular, the positron fraction can be calculated for the $(f, M_{\rm })$ parameter space describing DM particles originated in brane-world scenarios.
+For illustrative purposes, we have considered one extra dimension in a range of masses $M = 200\,{\rm GeV} - 100\,{\rm TeV}$.
+In this range, branons mainly annihilate via $Z\bar{Z}$ and $W^{+}W^{-}$ as seen in Figure \ref{Fig_BR_branons}.
+These bosons will then generate positrons.
+We have performed our calculations both for a model of minimal propagation (MIN) of a Isothermal profile, for a medium propagation (MED) of a NFW profile and for a maximum propagation (MAX) of a NFW profile.
+The magnetic field taken was constant and fixed to $B=6$ $\mu$G.

-In Fig. \ref{Figure_XXX} we observe that the positron fraction increases with $\text{M}$ due to the fact that the cross section of annihilation presented in \eqref{cross_section_WZ} also increases with $\text{M}$ enhancing the source term $Q(\textbf{r},E)$ \eqref{Q}.
-Then, the dependence of the cross section with M compensate inverse square suppression of $Q(\textbf{r},E)$.
-Previous literature has usually considered the thermal averaged cross section, $\left\langle \sigma v\right\rangle$ as a constant.
-This will result in that the source term for the annihilating dark matter turns out to be inversely proportional to the WIMP mass.
-Consequently the positron fraction would decrease with the mass.
-Notwithstanding, in the case of branons the cross section scales as $M^{6}$ for massive gauge fields so the signal of positrons increases with the branon mass.\\
+In Figure \ref{Fig_flux_positrons} we observe that the positron fraction increases with the branon mass $M$ due to the fact that the annihilation cross sections presented in (\ref{cross_section_WZ}) also increase with the mass.
+This causes an enhancement in the source term $Q(\textbf{r},E)$ appearing Eq. (\ref{Q}).
+Then, the dependence of the cross section with $M$ compensates the $M^{-2}$ suppression which explicitely appears in $Q(\textbf{r},E)$.
+This will result in the source term for the annihilating DM being inversely proportional to the square of the WIMP mass.
+Consequently the positron fraction would decrease with the DM mass.
+Notwithstanding, in the case of branons the cross section scales as $M^{6}$ for massive gauge fields as seen in Eq. (\ref{cross_section_WZ}), so the signal of positrons increases with the branon mass.